Nov 21, 2024

 9. Be prepared for directly entering the STEM and other workforce.

-Neuroscience - Preprofessional Concentration
+Neuroscience BS - Preprofessional Concentration

 1. Identify and describe the major areas of neuroscience, their primary research topics, and the primary approaches/techniques for asking research questions in each.